Lord of the Flies (1990):The Movie That Makes Students Think About Power, Survival, and Human Nature

 Lord of the Flies (1990): The Movie That Makes Students Think About Power, Survival, and Human Nature

-There is a moment in Lord of the Flies when students stop watching a movie and start watching something that feels uncomfortably real.
-The boys on the island are their age.
-The logic of the group turning against itself is not hard to follow.
-That is what makes this story work in a classroom, and what has kept it on secondary school reading lists for decades.
+Lord of the Flies follows boys the same age as the audience, and the logic of the group turning against itself is not hard to follow.
+That immediacy is part of what has kept this story on secondary school reading lists for decades.

 The 1990 adaptation updates the setting and makes the boys American military school students, but the story follows the same arc as William Golding's 1954 novel.
 After a plane crash strands them on a remote island with no adults, the boys initially try to organise themselves under elected leader Ralph.
 Order gradually breaks down as Jack and his hunters abandon the group's rules, and what follows is a descent into violence that the movie does not soften.